 With this idea in mind I separated already back then in my own site the html pages in one folder from the other stuff (like images) in another folder (+ subfolders etc.).

-If I could code I could even upload the sqlite file and provide the content search feature online for my blog readers. — Biggest app ever.
+If I could code I could even upload the sqlite file and provide the content search feature online for my blog readers. — Greatest app ever for small web publishers.

-(I wouldn't use the following apps, but some find them comparable to Chikoo.)
+(I wouldn't use the following apps, but some find them comparable in this regard.)

 - Standard Notes – A notes app with a focus on longevity and privacy